Xyfir/Documentation/xyfir-accounts/integration.md

 Xyfir Accounts takes care of most of the problems encountered when creating an account system.
 We will take care of the registration, logins, security, forgotten passwords, and much more.
 You'll still have a small part in login and registration, but for the most part integrating Xyfir Accounts with your service requires very little work.

-Xyfir Accounts is also currently the only way to retrieve a user's Xyfir Ads profile ID.
-Meaning if you use Xyfir Ads on your service, integrating Xyfir Accounts will allow you to better personalize advertisements for your users.

 # Creating a Service

 The first step in integrating Xyfir Accounts with your service is by adding your service to our database.
 You can start this process in the [Developer Dashboard](https://accounts.xyfir.com/#/dashboard/developer).
 Navigate to the *Create Service* section, fill out the form, and once you've created your service we can begin adding Xyfir Accounts' functionality to your service.
 Be sure to grab your service's identifier number after you create your service.
 Your service's id is found next to your service's name in parentheses when viewing your service's info.